Wacker Neuson WP1540 and WP1550 Plate Compactor: Common Issues and Troubleshooting Guide

 - Engine oil seals and gaskets

-- Exciter housing seals
+- Exciter housing o-rings or shaft seal

 - Fuel system connections

-5. Uneven Movement or Tracking
+6. Uneven Movement or Tracking

 When your plate compactor doesn't move in a straight line: